 François Massialot published the second important cooking manual on seventeenth-century French cuisine.
-Credit for the firsts belongs to François Pierre de la Varenne, whose Le Cuisinier françois (1651) marked the print debut of the tenets of high French cooking and established its reputation as the premier European cuisine.
-Like other masters at Louis XIV’s court, La Varenne (as he was known) compiled all the wisdom he and others had learned experimenting with ways to distinguish Bourbon court gastronomy from its legendary Italian roots.
+Credit for the first belongs to François Pierre de la Varenne, whose Le Cuisinier françois (1651) marked the print debut of the tenets of high Gallic cookery and established its reputation as the premier European cuisine.
+Like other kitchen masters at the Bourbon courts of the 17th century, La Varenne (as he was known) compiled all the wisdom he and others had learned experimenting with ways to distinguish French court gastronomy from its legendary Italian roots.

-Among other innovations that we now consider staples of French cuisine, the separation of ingredients according to taste (meal savory, desert sweet), the fact that dishes should taste like (rather than mask) their main ingredients, and stews (ragoûts) made their first appearance in The French Cook.
+Among other innovations that we now consider staples of French cuisine, the separation of ingredients according to taste (the meal is savory, the dessert is sweet), the fact that dishes should taste like (rather than mask) their main ingredients, and stews (ragoûts) made their first appearance in The French Cook.
 With an English translation in 1653, it sold a quarter of a million copies until reprints stopped in 1815, reaching far beyond its original audience of early professional (male) cooks.
 Anglophone readers will note that Julia Child captured the simplicity and elegance with which Varenne styled French cuisine when she named her televised cooking show The French Chef.

 While Varenne’s art of French court cookery may have been inaugural, Massialot’s Le Cuisinier royal et bourgeois went on to multiple editions that brought cookery to a wider audience still and, a generation after Varenne, entered chocolate into the annals of French cuisine.
 Though it first appeared in 1691 under Louis XIV, his best-selling Le Cuisinier royal survived not only the Enlightenment of the eighteenth century, but also the Storming of the Bastille.
 It was translated in 1702 and reprinted consistently in French until the Bourbon monarchy was formally abolished in 1792, when France inaugurated the First Republic and (temporarily) broke with the traditions of its kings.